openedx/openedx-aspects/docs/how-tos/production_configuration.rst

 Another option if you are running in Kubernetes is to use the `clickhouse-operator`_ to deploy and manage a more fault tolerant ClickHouse cluster.
 Aspects support for ClickHouse clusters is currently experimental, and may not support all cluster configurations without modification.

+One last deployment option is to install ClickHouse in an independent VM from the Kubernetes cluster, we refer to it as `native installation`.
+Useful from small to medium-sized installations.
+See clickhouse installation for more information.
+Make sure to install the same version as tutor-contrib-aspects and setup the server.xml template as the plugin.

 Setting up ClickHouse
 =====================